A unified approach to the Behrens-Fisher problem: Ramanujan's master theorem for tail analysis

 so the density falls off exactly like that of a Student$-t_{\nu_{1}+\nu_{2}}$, though with a different constant.
-For test construction to establish quantitative error bounds, we need estimates of $\mathbb{P}(T > K)$ when $K$ lies far in the tail.
-Truncating equation \eqref{eq:rmt_main} after three or four terms often achieves relative error below $10^{-6}$ without requiring numerical quadrature.
-For saddle-point analyses, the Lugannani--Rice and Barndorff--Nielsen approximations require cumulants.
-The tail expansion coefficients $A_m$ provide these cumulants \emph{without} differentiating complicated hypergeometric functions.
-For comparing approximations, Edgeworth--type corrections for Welch's $t-$test, Dempster's $K$ statistic, or Bayesian shrinkage posteriors can be benchmarked against the exact coefficients $A_m$.
+To establish quantitative error bounds, we need estimates of $\mathbb{P}(T > K)$ when $K$ lies far in the tail.
+Truncating \eqref{eq:rmt_main} after three or four terms achieves relative error below $10^{-6}$ without requiring numerical quadrature.
+For saddle-point analyses, the Lugannani--Rice approximations require cumulants provided by $A_m$ \emph{without} differentiating complicated hypergeometric functions.
+For comparing approximations, Edgeworth--type corrections for Welch's $t-$test, or Dempster's $K$ statistic can be benchmarked against the exact coefficients $A_m$.
 The ratio $A_1 / A_0$ depends explicitly on $g/h$.
-Its sign reveals whether the true tail probability exceeds or falls below that of the equal-variance Student$-t$ distribution\textemdash critical for conservative test design.
-Libraries can memoize the coefficients $A_m$ once per $(\nu_1, \nu_2, g/h)$.
-Evaluating $f_T(t)$ for large $t$ ({\eg}, $t > 10$) then requires only a few floating--point multiplications.
+Its sign reveals whether the true tail probability exceeds or falls below that of the equal-variance Student$-t$ distribution.
+Libraries can memoize (speeds up computer programs by caching) the coefficients $A_m$ once per $(\nu_1, \nu_2, g/h)$.
+Evaluating $f_T(t)$ for large $t$ then requires only a few floating--point multiplications.